greenpixels/godot-arch/ReadMe.md

 - Add this file or all files to `ignorePatterns:` -> `rule-scene-nodes-pascal-case:`

 ### Rule: `"Node Depth Fits Max Depth"`
 Checks how deeply a node is nested in a scene tree.
-Should not overexceed `maxNodeDepth`, which you can optionally set in your configuration. (default is `4`).
+Should not exceed `maxNodeDepth`, which you can optionally set in your configuration. (default is `4`).

+> All non-scene files are automatically ignored as they don't have any nodes.

 I would recommend turning this rule on for every `.tscn`-file.